Frank Lloyd Wright: Taliesin Fellowship

 In 1932, Wright and his wife Olgivanna put out a call for students to come to Taliesin to study and work under Wright while they learned architecture and spiritual development.
 Olgivanna Wright had been a student of G. I. Gurdjieff who had previously established a similar school.
 Twenty-three came to live and work that year, including John (Jack) H. Howe, who would become Wright's chief draftsman.
 A total of 625 people joined The Fellowship in Wright's lifetime.
 The Fellowship was a source of workers for Wright's later projects, including: Fallingwater; The Johnson Wax Headquarters; and The Guggenheim Museum in New York City.

 Considerable controversy exists over the living conditions and education of the fellows.
 Wright was reputedly a difficult person to work with.
 One apprentice wrote: "He is devoid of consideration and has a blind spot regarding others' qualities.
 Yet I believe, that a year in his studio would be worth any sacrifice."
 The Fellowship evolved into The School of Architecture at Taliesin which was an accredited school until it closed under acrimonious circumstances in 2020.
 Taking on the name "The School of Architecture" in June 2020, the school moved to the Cosanti Foundation, which it had worked with in the past.

+Broadacre City

+Wright is responsible for a series of concepts of suburban development united under the term Broadacre City.
+He proposed the idea in his book The Disappearing City in 1932.
+The model for Broadacre City covered 2,560 acres of land with 7,000 residents living in 1,400 housing units.
+Wright planned for minor roads to provide access to a nearby highway.
+Wright fused the city with the surrounding countryside and Broadacre City is regarded as a forerunner of the contemporary edge city.
+Largely impractical the project was never built.
+But the model was admired as a patchwork of small-scale homesteads, farms, and factories connected by roads with residents benefiting from embedded parks and community facilities.
+Wright was also credited for one of the earliest concepts for a highway flyover.